Advanced topics in applied probability

 Complementary lecture series "What medicine wants from mathematics"

 A series of talks from members of the faculty of medecine will take place on Thursdays, 9h s.t. before the main lecture.
 The idee is to get an impression of what questions people form the life sciences have where they may expect help from mathematicians, The series will begin on April 18 in Room 1.008 with a talk by Prof. Dr. Michael Hölzel.
-More details will be posted as soon as possible.
+Here is the full schedule of talks.